-Scouting is an adventure that prepares boys for life, developing character, citizenship and important outdoor skills.
-Plus, as a Boy Scout, you’ll likely catch more fish, build more campfires, climb more mountains and hike more trails than most boys your age.
+Scouting is an adventure that prepares young people for life, developing character, citizenship and important outdoor skills.
+Plus, as a Scout, you’ll likely catch more fish, build more campfires, climb more mountains and hike more trails than most youth your age.
 As a scout, you’ll work your way through the Scout Handbook, attend meetings with your friends and go on truly memorable adventures, like winter camping and multiday river trips.
 You’ll also learn the importance and personal satisfaction of serving your community, whether that’s by volunteering at the local food bank or planting willows to shore up an eroding stream bank.

 In Montana there are dozens of scout troops, with some communities having several options.
 These troops hold exciting events such as banquets, fairs, campouts and, outdoor treks.
 Parents, friends and leaders play active roles in the program as they help boys gain confidence and achieve their goals, one badge, one adventure at a time.